agongt408/cs482/PINNs-Albert_Gong.md

 May 4, 2023

 This blog post was written for Yale’s CPSC 482: Current Topics in Applied Machine Learning course.
 I will first walk through the paper: https://arxiv.org/abs/2111.09880.
-Later I will provide my own thoughts and comments on the paper.
+Then I will provide some of my own thoughts and comments.

 ## Motivation